-Female Urinary Incontinence Treatment in Dallas, TX
+Urinary Incontinence In Women in Dallas, TX

 Urinary incontinence is a condition where there is loss of control in managing the flow of urine from your body.
 Dr. Tricia Shimer is a board-certified gynecologist with over fifteen years of experience providing routine care to women throughout the Dallas area.
 She will take the time to address any health concerns you may have and answer all of your questions.
 Call (469) 364-3760 to schedule an appointment at our OBGYN office in Dallas, TX today!

-Approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
+According to Mayo Clinic Health System, there are approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Symptoms vary from:

 - an inability to prevent leaking urine when exercising or other involuntary actions such as coughing or sneezing